Zo nationalism: Post-independence movements

-In each country, Zo political movements arose to defend their interests – sometimes independently, sometimes in parallel.
-In India’s northeast, the Mizo people (Lushai Hills) were initially part of Assam.
+In each country, Zo political movements arose to defend their interests—sometimes independently, sometimes in parallel.
+In India’s northeast, the Mizo people of the Lushai Hills were initially part of Assam.
 A key early party was the Mizo Union (founded in 1946), which cooperated with India’s Congress Party to end hereditary chieftainship in 1950.
-But as economic grievances mounted, a more radical group emerged: the Mizo National Front (MNF).
+But as economic grievances mounted, a sepratist group emerged: the Mizo National Front (MNF).
 Formed on 22 October 1961 by Laldenga and others, the MNF demanded the creation of an independent homeland for all Mizos.
 The MNF’s 1961 manifesto explicitly declared its goal "to unify all the Mizos under a single administration".
-After diplomatic efforts failed, the MNF turned to insurgency: on 28 February 1966 it staged a major uprising and declared Mizoram’s independence.
-The Indian government responded with military force (even bombing the Aizawl villages), and a full-scale counterinsurgency ensued.
+After diplomatic efforts failed, the Mizo National Front (MNF) launched an armed uprising on 28 February 1966, declaring an independent Mizoram government.
+In response, the Indian Government initiated a large-scale counterinsurgency operation, including limited air strikes in Aizawl in March 1966.
+The insurgency then continued as a prolonged conflict between MNF forces and the Indian state.
 Over the next two decades the MNF controlled parts of the hills and negotiated with New Delhi.
 By 1986, after protracted talks, the Mizoram Peace Accord was signed.
 This ended the rebellion, and Mizoram was granted full statehood (India’s 23rd state) on 20 February 1987.
-In short, the Mizo insurgency (1966–1986) – often called the Mizo War of Independence – lasted roughly twenty years before producing Mizoram’s separate statehood.
+In short, the Mizo insurgency (1966–1986)—often called the Mizo War of Independence—lasted roughly twenty years before Mizoram’s achieved statehood.

 Across the border in Burma, Chin political activism also grew after World War II.
 In 1960 the Chin Liberation Army was founded by Tun Kho Pum Baite with the goal of unifying all Chin tribes.
 Baite later aligned with the MNF in India actually worrying both the Burmese and the Indian government.
 In 1988, amid Burma’s nationwide 8888 pro-democracy uprising, Burmese Zo (Chin/Paites) students established the Chin National Army (CNA) to fight for Chin autonomy.
-Baite had then also first proposed a United Zogam (Zo Country), separated from Myanmar and India.
+Baite had also earlier proposed a United Zogam (Zo Country), separated from Myanmar and India.
 That short-lived CNA insurgency though lasted about six months before government forces crushed it.
 Some of its members later formed smaller guerrilla groups or joined the Chin National Front (CNF), which had been founded that same year (1988) and was already fighting for greater Chin rights.
-The CNF survived through the 1990s, eventually agreeing to ceasefire deals with the military regime by 2015.
+The CNF remained active after the 1990s and later entered ceasefire agreements with the Myanmar government.